martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 One such item is the Rollover Counter (ROC) defined by Section 3.2.1 {{RFC3711}}
 which is not signaled in any packet across the wire and shared between applications.

-The ROC is one item that is used to create the SRTP Packet Index along with the the {{RFC3550}} transmitted sequence numbers for a given synchronization sources (SSRC).
+The ROC is one item that is used to create the SRTP Packet Index along with the the {{RFC3550}} transmitted sequence numbers (SEQ) for a given synchronization sources (SSRC).
 The Packet index is integral to the encryption, decryption and authentication process of SRTP key streams.
 Failure to synchronize the value properly at any point in the SRTP media exchange leads to encryption or decryption failures, degraded user experience and at cross-vendor interoperability issues with many hours of engineering time spent debugging a value that is never negotiated on the wire